Skip to content

 Comment block at the very end of the document.

-Returns the trailing run of # … lines that follows all structural content.
-Empty when the document has no structural content (in that case everything is preamble).
+Returns the trailing run of # … lines that follows all structural content; with no structural content everything is preamble.

 Setter accepts a sequence of bare comment texts and replaces the current epilogue.
 Assign () to remove.